rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 The `/init` program's primary job is translating a pod manifest to systemd-nspawn systemd.services.

 An alternative stage1 could forego systemd-nspawn and systemd altogether, or retain these and introduce something like novm or qemu-kvm for greater isolation by first starting a VM.
-All that is required is an executable at the place indicated by the `coreos.com/rkt/stage1/run` entrypoint that knows how to apply the pod manifest and prepared ACI file-systems to good effect.
+All that is required is an executable at the place indicated by the `coreos.com/rkt/stage1/run` entrypoint that knows how to apply the pod manifest and prepared ACI file-systems.

 The resolved entrypoint must inform rkt of its PID for the benefit of `rkt enter`.
 Stage1 implementors have two options for doing so; only one must be implemented: